olebole/irafdoc/doc/artdata.starlist.rst

     file:    P = f (M(user), P(user))
   </pre>
   <p>
-  The Salpeter and <tt>"bands"</tt> functions are defined in terms of absolute magnitudes so the parameter <i>mzero</i> is used to convert from relative magnitudes.
+  The Salpeter and <span style="font-family: monospace;">"bands"</span> functions are defined in terms of absolute magnitudes so the parameter <i>mzero</i> is used to convert from relative magnitudes.
 Equivalently, one could use absolute magnitudes for the magnitude limits while setting the zero point to 0.